Rahilk25/music_store_analysis_SQL_project/README.md

 # music_store_analysis_SQL_project

-An SQL project to help a music store to analyse and understand thier business growth.
+An SQL project to help music store to analyse and understand thier business growth.